 When it comes to cooking with meat, here’s a big takeaway from this hamburger recipe: fat = flavour.
 If you mix pork fat into lean beef then cook it up, you’d swear you’re eating pork.

 Thus, the big secret is revealed.
 The very best burgers you’ve had are made with nothing more than fatty beef, salt and pepper.
+That’s the way it’s done at all your favourite burger joints and diners (McDonald’s aside, because who knows the secret spices in those burgers??).

 If you’ve ever had your burgers shrink into little domes, you’ll love this little tip.

 Dent the surface of the patty using your fingers.
 You’ll still get some shrinkage, but substantially less.
+Great tip I picked up from Bobby Flay!

 As a food blogger, it’s sometimes hard to resist making food look crazy irresistible.
 I confess to being a sucker for this, and such is the case with the first hamburger recipe I published, pictured below, with that mouth watering runny yolk and golden crispy bacon.